No Nonsense Due Diligence

 - Founder Reference Check — We talk with professional relationships of the founder(s) that have known him/her longer than the length of the company.

-- Advisor and/or Investor Interviews — We interview some or all of the advisors/mentors and always get to know the other large investors in the round [M25 is somewhat unique in that we are rarely the largest check in the round and don’t usually consider ourselves the lead investor, so meeting the other investors is important to us]
+- Advisor and/or Investor Interviews — We interview some or all of the advisors/mentors and always get to know the other large investors in the round [M25 is not always the largest check in the round and may not be the lead investor, so meeting the other investors is important to us]

 Legal (our team and the founders and our respective legal counsels):